Seven Michigan St football players charged in tunnel melee

 Michigan State’s athletic director and football coach did not immediately return requests for comment.

-Michigan State coach Mel Tucker suspended eight players — including Malcolm Jones, who is not being charged with a crime — for their role in the melee.
+Michigan State coach Mel Tucker suspended eight players — including Malcolm Jones, who is not being charged — for their role in the melee.

 After the Oct.
 29 incident, Michigan State President Samuel Stanley publicly apologized for the “violent” skirmish.